ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   - 0: The access token response will have to include neither the access token nor its corresponding token hash.

+    It is not useful to specify the value 0 if C wishes to use the method defined in {{RFC9770}} for receiving notifications about revoked access tokens from the AS.
+In such case, C needs to specify one of the two alternative values 1 or 2 defined below.

   - 1: The access token response will have to include the token hash corresponding to the access token, but not the access token.

   - 2: The access token response will have to include the access token, but not the corresponding token hash.